 - 1. Form line at the "form line here" marker in the upper parking lot.
 Make sure that car number is clearly displayed in windshield. - 2.
 When a dismissal attendant gives the signal, drive all the way forward to front of the building, forming a shallow arc in the driveway. - 3.
 Covenant staff members will walk students by hand to their cars. - 4.
-Please do not reverse car in the line.
+Please do not reverse car in the line in order to exit more quickly.
 Wait until the car in front of you has moved before trying to exit. - 5.
 If substantial extra time is needed to get your child situated, please carefully pull forward out of the way of the line.